Perfect5th/simple-site/README.md

 If you need more than one file, either get clever or edit `./templates/base.html` or `./templates/close.html`.

+## Testing locally

+Make sure you have `markdown` installed.
+You can get it from [the Markdown Homepage][2] or your favourite package manager probably.
+Make sure you have a POSIX shell of some kind.

+Execute `./convert.sh`, which builds your site in `_site`.
+You can then serve this directory however you see fit – use the `file://` protocol in your browser or a simple server like `python3 -m http.server`.

 Things I may or may not do:
   * templates, or at least a bit more customization
   * github pages serving (DONE)